Home Articles Range University

 While exceptionally rare, the battery pack can fail.
 Here are the most common of those rare failures:

-You can now (as of August 2022) remotely test your own main battery.
+You can now remotely test your own main battery.
 Open the Tesla app and select “Service”.
 Tap on “Battery”, select the “Range” option, then type in “loss of range” when it asks for a description and tap Next.
 The app will communicate with the car and run a self-diagnostic on the main battery.
 In under 10 seconds or so, it should return the status of the test.
 A successful test should return No issue detected.

 Tesla can also remotely diagnose the battery if you still have a concern.
 Battery pack repairs must be done at a Service center.
 The 1000+ pound packs need special equipment beyond what Mobile service can handle.

 Starting for the 2020 S/X and later cars and all Model 3/Y cars, Tesla offers a degradation warranty.
 If the pack delivers less than 70% from when it was new, within 8 years, Tesla will replace it.
 The packs that exist with over 250,000 miles seem to show about 15% degradation.
 Now there have been rare battery failures where either a module dies, or contactor fails.
 Both conditions are covered by the warranty.
-It should be noted that Tesla usually replaces a defective battery with a refurbished battery with similar degradation before the battery failed.
+It should be noted that Tesla usually replaces a defective battery with a refurbished battery with similar degradation before the battery fails.
 So if you’re battery degraded by %7 after 5 years and failed, Tesla’s refurbished battery will have 7% or less degradation.
-It’s rare to get a brand new battery unless the failure occurs when the car is very close to new.
+It’s rare to get a brand-new battery unless the failure occurs when the car is very close to new